helidon-io/helidon-labs/dashboards/grafana/README.md

 </dependency>
 ```

-To include new experimental virtual threads metrics, available only in JDK 24, you can clone Helidon Labs at
+To include additional, experimental virtual threads metrics, available only in JDK 24, you can clone Helidon Labs at
 https://github.com/helidon-io/helidon-labs.git and build and include the following:

 ```xml